ciotto/css-html-js-minify/README.md

 - Can check for updates for itself.
 - Full Unicode/UTF-8 support.
 - Smooth CPU usage.
+- Can Obfuscate, GZIP and Hash files, also Watch for changes on files.
+- Can execute arbitrary commands after and before running.
 - `*.css` files are saved as `*.min.css`, `*.js` are saved as `*.min.js`, `*.htm` are saved as `*.html`